Chris Sutton: Celtic (2000–2006)

-Sutton's acerbic nature came to the fore again at the end of the 2002–03 season when he accused Dunfermline Athletic of "lying down", in order for Celtic to lose the title.
-He failed to apologise and was charged with bringing the game into disrepute, and received a one-match ban to add to the four-match suspension he was serving for abusing match officials on the same day.
+Sutton's nature came to the fore again at the end of the 2002–03 season when he accused Dunfermline Athletic of "lying down", in order for Celtic to lose the title.
+He failed to apologise and was charged with "bringing the game into disrepute."
+He received for the non-apology statement a one-match ban to add to the four-match suspension he was serving for abusing match officials on the same day.

-His best season at Celtic was arguably the 2003–04 season, when he scored 19 SPL goals. and was voted SPFA Player of the Year.
-Indeed, as 2003–04 drew to a conclusion, a superbly struck injury time winner by Sutton against Rangers at Celtic Park gave his side a clean sweep of victories against their old rivals that season (4 league wins and 1 Scottish Cup win).
+Sutton's best season at Celtic was arguably the 2003–04 season, when he scored 19 SPL goals. and was voted SPFA Player of the Year.
+As the 2003–04 season drew to a conclusion, he struck the injury-time winner against Rangers at Celtic Park, giving his side a clean sweep of victories against their rivals that season (four league wins and one Scottish Cup win).

-In his five and half years at Celtic, Sutton showed his versatility on many occasions.
-Although considered primarily a striker, Sutton was often deployed in central midfield to allow Welsh striker John Hartson – another robust forward – to play up front alongside Larsson.
-On occasion Sutton was fielded in his original position of centre-half, notably against Rangers in a league game on 4 October 2003.
-Celtic won 1–0, with Sutton turning in an assured performance in defence.
+In Sutton's five and a half years at Celtic, Sutton showed versatility on many occasions.
+Although primarily a striker, he was often deployed in central midfield to allow Welsh striker John Hartson to play up front alongside Larsson.
+On occasion, Sutton was fielded in his original position of centre-half, notably against Rangers in a league game on 4 October 2003, which Celtic won 1–0.

-As Gordon Strachan took up the reins of managing Celtic in 2005–06, Sutton's appearances for Celtic became more sporadic.
-With doubts about his fitness and rumours of a fractious relationship with Strachan, it was little surprise when Sutton departed from Celtic on a free transfer in January 2006.
+As Gordon Strachan took up the reins of managing Celtic in 2005–06, his appearances for Celtic became more sporadic.
+Sutton departed from Celtic on a free transfer in January 2006.

 Birmingham City (2006)

-He joined Premier League club Birmingham City on a free transfer in January 2006, but injuries restricted him to just eleven appearances, scoring once in the derby defeat to Aston Villa in mid-April.
+Sutton joined Premier League club Birmingham City in January 2006, but injuries restricted him to just eleven appearances and one goal, scored in the derby defeat to Aston Villa in mid-April.
 One of a number of players on high wages subjected to criticism by club owner David Sullivan, Sutton was released at the end of the season following Birmingham's relegation to the Championship.

 Aston Villa (2006–2007)

-Sutton signed for Aston Villa in October 2006, until the end of the 2006–07 season, where he linked up with former Celtic boss Martin O'Neill.
-Sutton scored his first goal for the club with the winner against Everton in November 2006.
+In October 2006, Sutton signed until the end of the 2006–07 season with Birmingham City's arch rivals Aston Villa, managed by former Celtic boss Martin O'Neill.
+He scored his first goal for the club with the winner against Everton in November 2006.

-However, in a game against Manchester United in December 2006, he suffered blurred vision and, despite having visited several specialists, did not recover.
+However, in a game against Manchester United in December 2006, he suffered blurred vision and, despite visiting several specialists, did not recover.
 O'Neill said, "Chris has got a genuine concern.
 No-one can give him any guarantees about what might be the consequences if he got cracked on the head again.
 Whatever eyesight Chris has now, he would obviously want to keep, so he must bear that in mind when deciding his whole future and career."
-On 5 July 2007, Sutton retired from football due to the eye injury.
+On 5 July 2007, after an eye injury, Sutton retired from football.